ent3r/corax-bot-nodejs-rewrite/CONTRIBUTING.md

 docs: Description # if documentation is added
 lint: Description # if a lint issue is fixed
 other: Description # if there are any changes that doesn't fit within the other categories
+config: Description # if any config changes are added
 ```

 ### Issues